damienhanoun/basic-rest-api/README.md

 Your url should look like this : http://mysite/api/resource/1/download

-## Examples
+## Examples in typescript
-These example are in Typescript.
-Note that all mains methods (except id()) of resource return a Promise.
+All methods returns Promise.
 ```javascript
 var api = new RestApi('http://myWebApi/api'); // don't use / at the end